p55d2k/thegist/README.md

 ## License

-This project is private and not licensed for public use.
+This project is licensed under the [MIT License](LICENSE).

 ## Notes

-- Ensure Gmail account has 2FA enabled for app passwords.
-- Set up Firebase project with Firestore database enabled.
 - The app uses a user-agent header to mimic browser requests for RSS feeds.
 - Emails are sent with no-cache headers to ensure fresh content.
-- Newsletter generation uses background processing to avoid cron timeouts.
-- AI curation falls back to heuristic selection if Gemini API fails.
+- AI curation falls back to heuristic selection if Groq requests fail.
-- Subscriber data is stored securely in Firestore with email validation.
-- The landing page features responsive design with smooth animations.
 - For production deployment, consider using Vercel or Railway for Next.js hosting with Firebase integration.
-  **Preprocessing**: Removed.
-The pipeline is: repeatedly call `/api/news` until a job is ready, then `/api/gemini`, then `/api/send-newsletter`.